Desbeers/Chord-Provider/README.md

 #### macOS

-- The app is sandboxed and only works well when living in the Applications folder.
-If you build it in Xcode and run it from the build folder, the sidebar doesn't work.
 - If you change color-scheme; the chord diagrams are not updated.
 They will be correct again after a restart of the app.

 ##### The sidebar